nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
+You can check what version of Java you have, from [here](https://www.java.com/en/download/help/version_manual.html).

 1. Download the latest `loyaltylift.jar` from [here](https://github.com/AY2223S2-CS2103T-T09-3/tp/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for LoyaltyLift.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar loyaltylift.jar` command to run the application.<br>
+1. Open a command terminal by searching for terminal and launching it.
+Then, `cd` into the folder you put the jar file in, and use the `java -jar loyaltylift.jar` command to run the application.<br>
+   You can learn more about the `cd` command [here](https://www.ibm.com/docs/en/aix/7.1?topic=directories-changing-another-directory-cd-command). <br>
-   A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+   An application similar to the one below should appear in a few seconds.
+Note how the app contains some sample data.
+You can click on one of the customers in the left hand panel to view more information about them. <br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>